Boarding Life At Shapwick School

 Set in acres, each House has a lot to offer students in terms of resources and space both during the week and at weekends.
 Boarding houses are run as family homes.
 Each has its own distinctive character and is run by experienced and caring Resident Houseparents, supported ably by teams of non-resident Assistant Houseparents.

-The Manor is home to boys in Years 9-11.
+The Manor is home to boys in Years 10 – 6th Form.
 The boarding house occupies the first and second floors of the Manor on the main school campus, and the boys benefit from use of the school’s Sports Hall, Games Room, Playing Field and Tennis Courts during the evening, even during the winter months as the area is lit by floodlight.
 There are spacious, lofty bedrooms and a large, comfy lounge where the boys enjoy watching TV and practising for the next series of X Factor on the karaoke machine.
 The Manor has recently been refurbished and redecorated including new bathrooms.
-The Houseparents are experienced and have a grown up family.

 Greystone Cottage is situated directly opposite the Shapwick campus so the girls have only to cross the road to get to and from school.
 Greystone benefits from an impressive purpose built extension, renovation of the oldest quarter and new furniture.
 The House boasts a large lounge with oak beam ceilings and a new communal kitchen as well as extremely spacious bedrooms, three new shower rooms and a new bathroom.
 The old part of Greystone has lots of character with a very homely atmosphere with a newly fitted kitchen area set up for sixth form students.
 All female students from Years 9-14 live at Greystone, with Houseparents bringing up their young daughter alongside the girls.